AbbaVakili/simple-demo/README.md

-# simple-demo
+# Simple Example Repository

-This is just a demo repository
+This is just an sample repository for training purposes.